polymer-dart/polymerize/README.md

 ## Disclaimer

 `Polymerize` works on every platforms where `DDC` and `Bazel` runs that's MacOS and Linux for now.

+The upcoming version of `pub` will support `DDC` build and `polymerize` will support it too thus extending the platform where you can use it.

 ### Browser compatibility